In this in-depth guide you’ll learn:

 It’s bad when you make a 3D video for no other reason other than it’s 3D.
 Let me explain.

 Let’s say you need to explain how your app works.
 Why distract people with fancy animation?
 They’ll literally pay less attention to your message to focus on the visuals.
-If you need to explain how it works or tell a story, you can do that with great-looking 2D motion graphics.
+If you need to explain how it works or tell a story, you can do that with a great-looking motion graphics explainer video.

 Also, 3D is a very expensive animation style.
 Even the biggest companies like Google do not use 3D if there isn’t a specific reason like the one we mentioned above.